 1. My friends tell me that my barbecue sauce or other bottled product is really good and that I should start selling it to the public.
 What are the requirements to sell my barbecue sauce or other bottle/jarred product to the public?

 The product must be produced in an SCDA approved facility.
 A home or domestic kitchen is not acceptable.
 You will need to have the bottled/jarred/canned product analyzed by a processing authority.
 Most people use Clemson University in our state.
 Depending on the classification of the product, you may also be required to complete a FDA recognized Better Process Control School .
-You will also be required to register with the SC Department of Agriculture, have your retail labels reviewed and be inspected on a routine basis.We have a wonderful handout that can help you get started: Food Processor Guidelines.
+You will also be required to register with the SC Department of Agriculture, have your retail labels reviewed and be inspected on a routine basis.We have a wonderful handout that can help you get started: Food Establishment Quick Guide.
 In, addition, please complete the SCDA RVC Application Packet.

 2. My backyard chickens are producing more eggs than my family can consume.
 What do I need to do in order to sell the extra eggs?